-• The DRP is intended as another strategy to help reduce buildout, reinforcing the benefits of the upzoning.
-The DRP Fact Sheet and Diagram herein (Figures 5-2 and 5-3) present how this program would work.
+The DRP is intended as another strategy to help further reduce buildout, and density, particularly in the northern part of town, reinforcing the benefits of the upzoning.

+- The DRP Fact Sheet and Diagram herein (Figures 5-2 and 5-3) present how this program would work.